terraform-viettelidc/terraform-provider-vcloud/website/docs/r/vm.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_vm"
+page_title: "Viettel IDC Cloud: vcloud_vm"
 sidebar_current: "docs-vcd-resource-vm"
 description: |-
-  Provides a VMware Cloud Director standalone VM resource.
+  Provides a Viettel IDC Cloud standalone VM resource.
 This can be used to create, modify, and delete Standalone VMs.
 ---

 # vcd\_vm

-Provides a VMware Cloud Director standalone VM resource.
+Provides a Viettel IDC Cloud standalone VM resource.
 This can be used to create, modify, and delete Standalone VMs.

 Supported in provider *v3.2+*